 Born in the Dominican Republic, Danisa Suarez migrated to the United States with her husband Jorge 24 years ago.
 She is an author, international speaker, pioneer, and successful entrepreneur, who believes in women’s God-given potential.
 Her gifting–speaking about sexuality and identity issues–has opened important doors in the Hispanic world of television, as well as the Anglo.
 Danisa will open up a conversation for us about Mental Health.

 Ayanda Khumalo is a recording musical worship leader and author, with a unique Afrocentric vibe who can shift from hymns to contemporary songs while also being multicultural in everything he does.
-Born in Bulawayo, Zimbabwe and now based in Chicago, USA; Ayanda serves as a volunteer Worship leader at the Harvest Bible Chapel Cathedral Campus in Chicago.
+Born in Bulawayo, Zimbabwe and now based in Chicago, USA; Ayanda serves as a volunteer Worship leader at Moody Church in Chicago.
 He is a self-proclaimed food and sports junkie who loves traveling the world meeting people and sharing the Goods News of Jesus Christ through music and books.